dfe-analytical-services/ees-screener-api/README.md

 ## Testing

-If the data and meta files supplied to the POST endpoint generate an error from `eesyscreener`, and you only want to generate a successful response for testing, replace the function call in `screen_Controller.R`:
+If the data and meta files supplied to the POST endpoint generate an error from `eesyscreener`, and you only want to generate a successful response for testing, replace the function call in `screen_controller.R`:

 ```
 result <- screen_files(req$body$dataFile$filename, req$body$metaFile$filename, req$body$dataFile, req$body$metaFile)